spqb/adabmDCApy/docs/training.md

 α = 0.1
 ```

-Increasing α (e.g. α = 0.001 or 0.01) may help when the training struggle converging or the mixing time of the model is very high, but it also makes the model less expressive.
+For `bmDCA`, `eaDCA`, and `edDCA`, increasing α (e.g. α = 0.001 or 0.01) may help when the training struggle converging or the mixing time of the model is very high, but it also makes the model less expressive.
+For `edgeDCA`, α controls the effective learning rate of edge activation: values closer to `1` make updates smaller, and values up to `0.95` can be useful on some datasets. `edgeDCA` still points towards the original statistics, without pseudocount, so the pseudocount does not interfere with the expressivity of the model.